Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Juni 2025 10.51.11 UTC
+- WIB: Jumat, 6 Juni 2025 11.36.59 UTC
-- WITA: Jumat, 6 Juni 2025 11.51.11 UTC
+- WITA: Jumat, 6 Juni 2025 12.36.59 UTC
-- WIT: Jumat, 6 Juni 2025 12.51.11 UTC
+- WIT: Jumat, 6 Juni 2025 13.36.59 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: inspirational
+Kategori: technology